-- 1. Plug the USB cable into the USB Adapter, connect the USB Adapter to the four pin communication plug on the WEGO III Wideband controller and a USB cable into the PC - 2.
-Open/Run the PC LINK TCFI.exe -- Tuning Software by clicking on the TCFI Launcher.exe icon - 3.
+- 1. Plug the USB cable into the USB-C port on the ECU and a USB port on the PC - 2.
+Open/Run the PC\LINK\TCFI.exe -- Tuning Software by clicking on the TCFI\Launcher.exe icon - 3.
 Follow the next steps 4-10 located on the next page.

-The TCFI Launcher.exe icon should be located on the desktop.
+The TCFI\Launcher.exe icon should be located on the desktop.

 Double click on the shortcut and a window will open listing the two programs available to run (Tune and Log).

-If the shortcut is not located on the desktop, you can locate it in TCFI Software folder and place the shortcut on C:\Program Files (x86)\Daytona TwinTec\TCFI Software desktop.
+If the shortcut is not located on the desktop, you can locate it in TCFI Software folder and place the shortcut on desktop.
+C:\Program Files (x86)\Daytona TwinTec\TCFI\Software

-For setup/tuning click the icon image to the LEFT - PC LINK TCFLexe.
-For data logging and some special features, click the icon image on the RIGHT - TCFI LOG.exe.
+For setup/tuning click the icon image to the LEFT - PC\LINK\TCFI.exe.
+For data logging and some special features, click the icon image on the RIGHT - TCFI\LOG.exe.

-For the initial ECU setup, you will need the PC LINK TCFI.exe program.
+For the initial ECU setup, you will need the PC\LINK\TCFI.exe program.

-The M8FI GEN 7/8/9 ECU requires the use of version 23.6+ of the PC LINK.exe for tuning and v19.99+ of TCFI LOG.exe logging software.
+The M8FI GEN 9 ECU requires the use of version 23.6+ of the PC\LINK.exe for tuning and v19.99+ of TCFI\LOG.exe logging software.
 The new software includes storing the options in the tune file and ECU.